 Where to stay and play on a visit to Saugatuck

-Since 1981, the Dunes Resort has been the beating heart of Saugatuck’s LGBTQ+ community.
-The 81-room resort sprawls on 22 acres with an outdoor pool, restaurant, game room, nightclub, cabaret theatre, and covered patio known as the “Tea Deck.”
-Following pandemic-related restrictions for the past year, Jones says things are finally getting back to normal.
+Since 1981, the Dunes Resort has been the beating heart of Saugatuck’s LGBTQIA+ community.
+The sprawling 81-room resort sits on 22 acres with an outdoor pool, restaurant, game room, nightclub, cabaret theater, and covered patio known as the “Tea Deck.”
+Following pandemic-related restrictions, Jones says things are finally getting back to normal.

 That means the return of a packed events calendar that includes karaoke, live piano, DJs, and more.
-Dunes Cabaret features drag divas and lounge acts every Saturday night at their storied Show Bar theatre, while the infamous “Tea Dance” Sundays, open to the public, bring the uninhibited vibes of a Vegas dayclub to the Midwest.
+Dunes Cabaret features drag divas and lounge acts every weekend at its storied Show Bar theater, while the infamous “Tea Dance” Sundays, open to the public, bring the uninhibited vibes of a Vegas dayclub to the Midwest.